Leica M-E Typ 240 vs Nikon D5500

 Concerning the storage of imaging data, both the M-E Typ 240 and the D5500 write their files to SDXC cards.
 Both cameras can use UHS-I cards, which provide for Ultra High Speed data transfer of up to 104 MB/s.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Leica M-E (Typ 240) and Nikon D5500 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the D5500 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the M-E Typ 240 does not offer wifi capability.
+In contrast, the M-E Typ 240 does not provide wifi capability.

 The M-E Typ 240 is a recent model that features in the current product line-up of Leica.
-In contrast, the D5500 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the D5500 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D5500 was succeeded by the Nikon D5600.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Nikon websites.

 So what is the bottom line?
 Is the Leica M-E Typ 240 better than the Nikon D5500 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Leica M-E (Typ 240):

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.